BrianWhelanDublin/milestone-project-3/README.md

   - #### Sign Up.
     - The signup page contains a form for users to sign up.
     - Once the user fills the form and submits their details are stored in the database.
-    - The user is then directed to the login paged ans a message is flashed to say that signup was successful.
+    - The user is then directed to the login paged and a message is flashed to say that signup was successful.

     - <div float="left">